coding-dojo-data-science/Project1_Exemplar/README.md

 For this dataset, there were 607 rows and 12 columns.

-## To prepare this data, the data was cleaned and then the following processes were performed:
+## To prepare this data, the data was cleaned and the following processes were performed:

   - Exploratory Data Analysis
     - During the exploratory data analysis, a boxplot and histogram was visualized for each numeric datatype column.